Using disc imaging software to create backups of your discs

 If there is one thing that all computing experts agree upon it’s that software backups are probably the most critically important task that a company needs to carry out on its data to protect its intellectual property.
 This also applies to individuals who have large collections of music albums, videos or data stored on CD, DVD or Blu-ray discs.

-When writable CD’s and DVD’s, came onto the market in the nineties, they instantly became the most favoured choice for data transfer and back up, ranging from computer files to audio music.
-Right up to today, optical discs still hold the pole position market share compared to other storage media and the introduction of Blu-ray discs, capable of much higher storage capacity, indicate that optical discs will still be around for many years to come.
+When writable CDs and DVDs came onto the market in the 90s, they instantly became the most favoured choice for data transfer and back up, ranging from computer files to audio music.
+Right up to today, optical discs still hold the pole position of market share compared to other storage media and the introduction of Blu-ray discs, capable of much higher storage capacity, indicate that optical discs will still be around for many years to come.

-On the flip side, it can take quite a long duration to create an image file bearing in mind that all sectors of the original disk has to be read first.
-Because it is a single file it can be easily deleted.
+On the flip side, it can take quite a long duration to create an image file, bearing in mind that all sectors of the original disk have to be read first.
 Another disadvantage is that in case the original file contained a virus or any malicious program, mounting the resulting image or burning to a disk again might cause the host computer to be infected.

 It is vital to ensure that adequate back up processes are in place for your vital information stored on CD, DVD or Blu-ray.